What we want to build - logic:

 Now all mouse clicks or screen taps will go to the "open view in new window".

-Open your main assembly from tutorial 4, ie. XX_Temperature_regulator_notification_main.
+1. Open your main assembly from tutorial 4, ie. XX_Temperature_regulator_notification_main.

-Add a new instance of assembly "XX_temperature_regulator_notification_assembly".
-Rename it to "Dining room".
-Locate the new control components on PD 850.On your testbed, connect a temperature regulator to 11/31 and a DC output to 2/22.
+5.On your testbed, connect a temperature regulator to 11/31 and a DC output to 2/22.

 We are now ready to build our main view using the building blocks we just created.

-Right click on view list and add:
+4. Right-click on view list and add:

-- Drawing: PD_17425 Plan_Drawing_Tutorial.
-Set the scale factor to 1.8
+a.
+Drawing: PD_17425 Plan_Drawing_Tutorial.
+Set the scale factor to 1.8.

-Your visualisation should look something like this:
+Your view should look something like this:

-Step 4: Build and run your project.
+Step 4: Build and run your project

-Make sure to click on the regulator buttons to see your windows open and test your two regulator instances via the test bed.
+Make sure to click on the regulator buttons to see your windows open and test your two regulator instances via the testbed.